 (Credit: N. Dean)

 With SARA rapidly approaching its 15th anniversary, it’s a natural time for all parties to take stock of how we are doing and what opportunities there are to improve.
-That’s why Sustainable Prosperity (SP) and the University of Ottawa’s Institute of the Environment (IE), with an advisory committee and financial support drawn from the SCHAD Foundation, Earth Rangers, and the Forest Products Association of Canada, has recently launched a study to understand the key challenges to SAR recovery work across Canada and to explore opportunities for improving our track record.
-We will be drawing on leading research from Canada, the US, and elsewhere, as well as surveying and engaging a broad range of experts from academia, Governments, industry, indigenous groups and non-governmental organizations (NGOs).
+That’s why Smart Prosperity Institute and the University of Ottawa’s Institute of the Environment (IE), with an advisory committee and financial support drawn from the SCHAD Foundation, Earth Rangers, and the Forest Products Association of Canada, has recently launched a study to understand the key challenges to SAR recovery work across Canada and to explore opportunities for improving our track record.
+We will be drawing on leading research from Canada, the US, and elsewhere, as well as surveying and engaging a broad range of experts from academia, Governments, industry, Indigenous groups and non-governmental organizations (NGOs).
 With an eye to maximizing the impact of available SAR funding, key questions we’ll be asking include:

 - Are there low hanging fruit - such as adjustments to existing programmes, policies and legislation - to improve the SAR recovery process?
 What are the longer-term opportunities for reform across these three dimensions and what are their respective obstacles?

 - What role is there for conservation triage in enhancing SAR recovery, or more explicit prioritization of key interventions that factor in costs, benefits and likelihood of success?

 - Under what conditions are single-species, multi-species and ecosystem-based management plans most likely to be effective?